SainaDaneshmandjahromi/EvaLLVM/README.md

 EvaLLVM is a small toy compiler built using LLVM.
 It is developed as part of a learning project to explore how high-level language constructs can be translated into LLVM Intermediate Representation (IR).

-The project follows the design of the Eva language compiler introduced in an educational course on compiler construction.
 ---

 ## 🚀 Overview